Dragons of Triumph: Plot synopsis

-Dragons of Triumph is both a scenario and the title of a sourcebook.
-The sourcebook describes the continent of Ansalon, including its status before and after the war, and all of the draconians, creatures, and artifacts of Krynn.
-In the scenario, the player characters cross a land of smoke and fire to reach the capital of the Dragon Empire in order to confront the Dragon Queen for a final battle between good and evil.
-In this final battle with Takhisis at her temple in Neraka, the Heroes of the Lance must drive her back to her own plane.
-Battlesystem statistics are provided to enable the battle.
+Dragons of Triumph is both an adventure scenario and the title of a sourcebook.
+The sourcebook details the continent of Ansalon, including its status before and after the war, and gives statistics for all of the draconians, monsters, and magical artifacts of Krynn.
+In the scenario, the player characters cross a land covered in smoke and fire to get to the capital of the Dragon Empire to confront the Dragon Queen in battle.
+In this final battle against Takhisis at her temple in Neraka, the Heroes of the Lance must force her to return to her own plane.
+The scenario includes Battlesystem statistics to enable the battle.

 Contents

-The cover of the adventure contains a combined list of monster statistics, as well as the character details for the two Dragonlance parties, which were split in DL6 Dragons of Ice, and details for the extra characters who have joined the parties since then; the players get to choose which characters they want to use from the two groups.
+The cover of the adventure includes a combined monster statistics list, as well as information for the two parties of Dragonlance characters, which split from each other in previous adventure DL6 Dragons of Ice, and details for the additional characters that joined the parties in the meantime; the players choose which characters they use from the two groups.

-The module is split into three sections: two booklets and a sourcebook.
-The first booklet gives background details about Krynn, with a comprehensive timeline stretching from the beginning of the age of dreams to the end of the War of the Lance.
-Also included are two maps of Ansalon, one showing the continent before the Cataclysm and another giving the distribution of creatures throughout Ansalon after the events of the war.
-The second map can be used in conjunction with other details given about the continent and the factions left after the war to plan further adventures in the land of Krynn.
-Also included in the source book are descriptions of the creatures specific to Krynn and the most powerful magical items encountered by the characters during the modules.
+The module is separated in three sections: two booklets and a sourcebook.
+The first booklet contains background information regarding Krynn, with a comprehensive timeline running from the start of the age of dreams up to the ending of the War of the Lance.
+It also contains two maps of the continent of Ansalon, one before the Cataclysm and another showing where creatures are located after the war.
+The second map is meant to be used with other details given about Ansalon and the remaining factions to plan more adventures in Krynn.
+The source book also details creatures unique to Krynn as well as the most powerful magic items the characters will encounter during the events of the modules.

-The second booklet contains the maps needed to run the adventure.
-Some of the maps have to be taken apart to be easily used.
-The maps are interspersed with rosters for the whitestone and dragon armies for use with the Battlesystem rules.
-If Battlesystem is being used, all necessary details are included in order to allow the rest of the characters to help lead forces of the whitestone armies against the combined might of the white, green, black, blue, and red Dragon armies.
-Multiple ways to defeat the Dark Queen are given so that each Dungeon Master (DM) can choose the one that best fits the campaign.
-This also gives DMs the chance to present any players who have read the novels with a different and more challenging adventure.
+The second booklet includes maps for use while running the adventure, which are interspersed with Battlesystem rosters to be used with the whitestone and dragon armies.
+When the adventure is used with the Battlesystem rules, all necessary details are included for the characters to help lead the whitestone armies in battle with the combined armies of white, green, black, blue, and red dragons.
+The module gives multiple ways to defeat the Takhisis so that each Dungeon Master (DM) can choose the one that best fits the campaign, including an ending different from the novels to make the adventure more challenging.